Academic Catalog

 1. Preventive and therapeutic dental hygiene procedures

-1. Complete removal of calculus, soft deposits, plaque biofilm, stains, and the smoothing of unattached surfaces
+1. Utilization of hand instruments for complete removal of calculus, soft deposits, plaque biofilm, stains, and the smoothing of unattached surfaces

 2. Pain control procedures